Students Rights & Responsibilities

 Students of Northeast are expected to make responsible and ethical choices with all submitted academic work.
 At times you will be challenged with the work itself, short turn-around times for completion of academic work and or multiple assignments due on the same days.
 Pressure for academic success can at times be overwhelming.
 As a student of Northeast we expect you to do your best and manage your workloads so that you can prevent becoming overloaded.
 However, no matter the challenges and load we want you to work honestly and with high academic integrity at all times.

 All behavior is to be of an academic nature and students are expected to complete their own original work, unless assigned to complete group work.
 While students are encouraged to study together, this does not extend to copying, sharing solutions, or any other inappropriate conduct.
-Review the most current edition of the Northeast Student Handbook; pay special attention to the Student Code of Conduct, Academic Integrity, and Student Grievances.
+More information regarding Academic Integrity and Student Grievances can be found in the Student Code of Conduct.

 The Northeast Community College expectations for student academic integrity are as stated below: